 Given the worldwide recognition of the brand, a clear strategic approach to the rebrand project was essential for success.
 We started with market, competitor and customer research.
-This gave us a clear understanding of where CSS stood within the wider commercial market and why people chose to buy from CSS.
+This gave us a clear understanding of where CSS stood within the wider commercial environment and why people chose to buy from CSS.
 We then held a brand workshop with key project stakeholders from within CSS, being sure to include long-serving staff that were customer facing with ground level experience as well as senior decision makers.

 Armed with the research and information from the brand workshop, we created a new stand-out brand that had clear links to the historic company appearance, but was fresh an impactful.
 During this phase of the project, we also assisted with legal checks and domain searches to ensure the new brand was free to use.

 Updating the website

 CSS’s new branding was now taken online with the creation of their stunning new website.
 The old CSS website was bloated and unattractive.
 It was not mobile friendly and 56 pages, most of which were empty or technically redundant.
 The old site design and condition typically did not conform to best practice for SEO or user experience.